Ecohydraulics/hydrobayescal/env-scripts/readme-windows.md

 ## Background information

 The `source` command is commonly used in Unix-based systems to execute shell scripts that set up environment variables and paths.
 In Windows, you can achieve similar functionality by using either PowerShell or a compatible shell environment (e.g., WSL, Git Bash).
-Tun run a `.sh` file in Windows, use `.\file_name.sh`.
+To run a `.sh` file in Windows, use `.\file_name.sh`.

 ## Adjust the ps1 file